Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Numerical results

-In central and right panels, the contribution of coherent-photon emission is slightly smaller than the ultra-incoherent one in $p$-$p$ collisions; while the situation is opposite in $Pb$-$Pb$ collisions, where the coherent-photon emission starts to play the very important role in the production processes (it is about one and two orders of magnitudes (OOMs) larger than ordinary- and ultra-incoherent photon emissions, respectively).
-The reason is that the coherent photon emission is proportional to $Z^{2}$, whereas the ordinary- and ultra-incoherent photon emissions are only proportional to $Z$ and $N_{A}$, respectively.
-As for $Z\gg1$ the coherent part is dominant in the photoproduction.
-Together with the views derived in the left panel, we can deduce that WWA can reach the high accuracy in $Pb$-$Pb$ collisions at LHC energies, where the incoherent contribution is suppressed; however it is not a good approximation in $p$-$p$ collisions, where the incoherent contribution is comparable with the coherent one.
+In Fig.~\ref{fig:s}, we show the total cross sections distributed in $\sqrt{s}$.
+In panel (a), the curves of coh. and OIC are consistent with each other.
+We do not show the curve of UIC process, where the deviation is $0.38$-$0.49$ in the whole $\sqrt{s}$ ranges.
+It can be seen that the curves show a pronounced rising when $\sqrt{s}<400$ and $1400~\mathrm{GeV}$ in $p$-$p$ and $Pb$-$Pb$ collisions, respectively.
+And they slowly decreased with increasing $\sqrt{s}$.
+The trend of curves is similar to the results of Kniehl~\cite{Kniehl:1990iv}.
+Therefore, WWA has the significant errors in small $\sqrt{s}$ domain (RHIC energies), and has a good accuracy at high energies (LHC energies).
+In panels (b) and (c), the coherent process is slightly smaller than UIC one in $p$-$p$ collisions; while the situation is opposite in $Pb$-$Pb$ collisions, where the coherent process starts to play a fundamental role (it is about one and two orders of magnitude larger than OIC and UIC processes, respectively).
+The reason is that the coherent process scale with $Z^{2}$, whereas the OIC and UIC processes scale approximately with $Z$ and $N_{A}$, respectively.
+As for $Z\gg1$, the coherent part dominates the production processes.
+Based on the views derived from the left panel and previous discussions, we can deduce the further conclusion that WWA can reach the high accuracy in high energy range and in $Pb$-$Pb$ collisions, where the UIC contribution is greatly suppressed; however it is not a good approximation in $p$-$p$ collisions, where the UIC contribution is comparable with the coherent one.